uis-prepcourse-2019/database-101/README.md

 ### Task 1
 Return the posts, including their user's name.
-It should be descending order by the post's created time.
+It should be ascending order by the post's created time.

 Sample Output
 ```